Sairyss/domain-driven-hexagon/README.md

 - Leads to a better design.
 - Improves security by ensuring invariants of every property.

-**Note**: Though _primitive obsession_ is a code smell, but on the other side, some people consider making a class for every primitive may be an overengineering.
+**Downsides**: Though _primitive obsession_ is a code smell, but on the other side, some people consider making a class for every primitive may be an overengineering.
 There are people who advocate for and against it.
+Some downsides would be:

+- **A lot** of extra classes added to the project.
+- More boilerplate and more code writing.
+- More moving parts means program is harder to maintain.

 In any case, if creating a class for every primitive is not preferred, here are some basic recommendations:

 Create a class for a primitive when: